Author has written 10 stories for Harry Potter, Twilight, Lord of the Rings, Percy Jackson and the Olympians, Addams Family, and Sherlock.

 I DO NOT WRITE SLASH.

 Let's just get that out in the open right now.
-I've gotten comments about being concerned that my stories will turn out as slash/femslash or that they should.
-Do not fear and/or sorry to disappoint but any relationships that take center stage will be het.
+I've gotten comments about readers being concerned that my stories will turn out as slash/femslash or -- conversely -- that they should go that way.
+Do not fear and/or sorry to disappoint, but any relationships that take center stage in my stories will be Het.
 I like reading slash myself but I don't write it.

-I have no problems with same-gender relationships, I just don't write about them because I know I won't get how they actually work correct.
+I have no problems with same-gender relationships, I just don't write about them because I know I won't write out correctly how they actually work.
 I know that who's top/bottom doesn't always stay the same and that there's no 'wo/man' in the relationships, but I'm not going to write about something that should be realistic like a relationship when I have no practical experience with it myself.
-I'm an asexual female that's dated one guy for maybe a year before deciding that I didn't care for being with anyone; I don't understand romantic or sexual attachment, especially from a different gender's point of view.
+I'm an asexual and demi-heteroromantic female that's dated one guy for maybe a year before deciding that I didn't care for being with anyone; I don't understand proper romantic or sexual attachment, especially from a different gender's point of view.
 I am literally not physically capable.

 "Why do you make Harry a girl if you won't put her in a relationship?"

 This is more of what I was talking about practical experience.
-I'm a girl; I know how girls think and behave.
-The beauty of Rowling's characterization of Harry Potter is that he could easily be turned into a girl with only a few small changes.
-The only parts where Harry's distinctly male is when he's dealing with crushes on girls, and even then it's like he's just going through the motions; he could easily homosexual.
-Because I prefer writing from a female point of view, Harry changes into a girl for the sake of convenience.
+I'm a girl -- I know how a girl might think and behave.
+The beauty of Rowling's characterization of Harry Potter is that he could easily be turned into a girl with only a few small changes, changes that don't interfere with his intrinsic quintessence.
+The only parts where Harry's distinctly male is when he's dealing with crushes on girls, and even then it's like he's just going through the motions -- he could easily homosexual or bisexual and just unknowing.
+(Being oblivious is one of those things that make Harry Harry.)
+Because I prefer writing from a female point of view, Harry changes into a girl for the sake of my convenience.

 STOP THE MADNESS